 We went on a Tuesday (which is when the farmer’s market is held during the summer).
-It was not crowded at all at the park.
+It was not crowded at all at Forest Park.
 Most of our visits to the park have been during the week, so I can not attest to how busy it gets on the weekend.

 Once you enter the main gate, you approach the booth where you pay the parking fee.

-Use of the park is free (with the exception of the zoo).
-However, if you drive into the park you have to pay what they call a “vehicle storage fee”.
+Use of Forest Park is free (with the exception of the zoo).
+However, if you drive into the park you have to pay what they call a “vehicle storage fee“.
 Basically, you pay to park.
 For Massachusetts license plates, the cost is $3 per car.
 Out of staters (meaning us in Connecticut) pay $5.
 Honestly, it’s pretty cheap when you consider everything included!